Ishtar (film): Legacy

-Home video
+Home media

 Ishtar was issued on VHS globally in late 1987 (and once more in 1994), eventually generating more than seven million dollars in rental fees in the United States alone.

 In 2004, the film was released on DVD on every continent but North America and Antarctica.
 Sony Pictures Home Entertainment had announced that the film would be released only on Blu-ray Disc (and finally in a digital format in North America) on January 4, 2011, but it was pulled from the studio's release schedule just before this date.

 In an interview around the time, May said:

 They tell me now—Sony—that they're going to release this on Blu-ray, and it will really look wonderful and sound wonderful.
 If they don't, you'll be the last 80 or 90 or however many people to see this movie in this particular version...If you all clap your hands and believe it!
 They say they want to and they'll do it soon, and I have great faith that they'll do it.

 The Blu-ray was eventually released in North America on August 6, 2013.